olir/unreal-sqlite3/README.md

 OS | Tested
 ---|-------
 Windows x64 | ✓
+Linux x64 | ✓
 Android | ✓

 UE4 Version | Tested
 ---|-------
-4.22.x | ✓
-4.21.x | ✓
-4.20.x | ✓
+4.27 | ✓
-4.19.x | ✓
+5.0.x | ✓

 # Installation

 Copy this plugin (like Download as ZIP) into the folder **Plugins/CISQLite3** on your project and a start of the project should compile the plugin automatically, if the project is C++.
 If you don't have a C++ project, then you can just make one for the sole purpose of compiling this plugin.
-Alternative you can install it as Engine Plugin in the Engine Plugins directory (like **Epic Games/4.22/Engine/Plugins/Runtime/CISQLite3**).
+Alternative you can install it as Engine Plugin in the Engine Plugins directory (like **Epic Games/5.0/Engine/Plugins/Runtime/CISQLite3**).

 # Usage